ncachanosky/econ-lecture-notes/content/econometrics/04_Classical_Model/Section 3.md

 ### Unbiasedness

 An estimation is unbiased if its expected value coincides with the true value under estimation.
-A biased estimation would be the opposite, when the expected value of the estimation diverges from the true value under estimation.
+You have a biased estimation when the expected value of the estimation diverges from the true value under estimation.

 Consider the following example.
-The bullseye of a target is the true value.
-The darts you through are your estimations.
+The bullseye of a target represents the true value that your are trying to estimate.
+The darts you through are your econometric estimations.
 If your darts miss but fall around the target, your estimations are unbiased.
-If you average all your estimations you get the true value.
-If, however, your darts fall in average to the side of the target, then your estimation is biased.
-You tend to err more to one side in such that if you average all your estimations you do not get the true value under estimation.
+If you average all your estimations you get the true value you are trying to estimate.
+However, if your darts fall (in average) to either side of the target, then your estimation is biased.
+You tend to err more to one side such that if you average all your estimations you do not get the true value under estimation.

-We can represent an unbiased and biased estimation the following way:
+We can represent an unbiased and biased estimation in the following way:

 1. Unbiased estimation: $E[\hat{\beta}] = \beta$
 2. Biased estimation: $E[\hat{\beta}] = \beta + \xi, \; \xi \neq 0$

-You already know that your estimation will not be perfect.
+You already know that your estimation not be perfect.
+It is very unlikely you will get the **true** $beta$.
 But, you **do not want** your estimation to be biased.
+You are going to miss the bullseye, but you want to aim right.

 If assumptions 1 to 6 of the classical model hold, then OLS produces unbiased estimators.